 Trek: 13 km, 6-7 hours; Elevation gain: 764m; Elevation loss: 1043m.

 Our morning wake-up starts each day with a cup of hot mountain tea.
 After a hearty breakfast, we set out on the trail as it wanders through rolling terrain, past traditional homes, and the church-house of Thethi that stands in the midst of the plain–a solid, shingle-roofed building, with a bell tower.
 As we walk slowly into Thethi National Park, the snowy peak of Bosh, Radohime and Kakia give us a taste of the unmatched mountain scenery to come.

 The village of Theth is one of the most picturesque and one of the most virgin places in Northern Albania.
-Preserved by the wild nature and very bad roads, the village has still the Kulla and other buildings dating back in middle ages.
+Preserved by the wild nature and very bad roads, the village has still the Kulla and other buildings dating back to the middle ages.

 After the past few days of relatively challenging trekking, today is shorter (about 4 hours).
 We will start walking from the guesthouse and visit the attractions in and around the village, such as the stone-‐build Catholic Church, the blood feud tower ‘Kulla e Ngujimit’, the waterfall, the Grunasi Canyon, bathtubs of Nderlysa, and the Blue Eye before we turn back.

 Tonight, we enjoy a special final celebration dinner with our travelling companions and newfound friends.
 All meals included.

 Trek: 9 km, 3-4 hours; Elevation gain/loss: 300m.